pkonopacki1/weather-monitor-app/README.md

-# Flights Monitor App
+# Weather Monitor App

-Application monitoring flight prices on a given route.
+Application monitoring weather in a given city.

 > IMPORTANT
 > This is a test application created to help in the process of *Kubernetes* learning.